JulianBell106/lamulettipizza/PROJECT.md

 | +44 7700 900004 | 123456 |
 | +44 7700 900005 | 123456 |

 ⚠️ **Real numbers should never be used for testing** — Firebase throttles/blocks repeated SMS to the same number.
 Use test numbers only.
-Each test number is an independent Firebase user — `900002` onward will hit the full registration flow fresh.

 **Order flow:**
 1. Customer places order → status: `pending`